Barbican Research Associates

 One of my areas of specialisation is the study of archaeological glass and this has involved me in collaboration with archaeological scientists working in various institutions.
 The outcome of one project for which I obtained a grant from the British Academy, was published in Archaeometry in 2005.

 The focus of my research over the past few years has been the comparison of artefacts from different types of sites and periods.
 The aim of the work is to refine methods of examining the intra- and inter-site comparisons that reveal the multi-faceted nature of communities in the past.
-This is work I carry out with Mike Baxter.
+This is work used to carry out with the late Mike Baxter.
 My book on Eating and Drinking in Roman Britain (2006) came about through a spare time interest in food, and provided an ideal vehicle to explore this very informative, but often neglected, area of assemblage comparison.
 It also demonstrated why specialist reports are important and how to use them.
 You can read reviews here, here and here (if you read German).

 Since 2000 I have been working with the glass and small finds from the excavations in Insula VI.1 at Pompeii.
 This work has been supported by the Society of Antiquaries of London.
 In 2016 I finally brought this to a conclusion publishing the final report that consists of a book published by Archaeopress and the catalogues and much supporting data available via the Archaeological Data Service.
 You can read more about this project here.